Graduate student issues and the academy | Graham Cox

 - Truth as the only guide – Good research is impossible in isolation of freedom to follow any and all paths.

-Academic research has inherent value, and those who engage in academic pursuits have an inherent social value.
+These principles make academic research have an inherent value.
+Those who engage in academic pursuits with these principles, then, also have an inherent social value.
 One that cannot be predicted based on expected short-term profit margins.
-But, this research cannot happen in the new university as it – just like real art – goes unfunded.

 The graduate student

-Commercialization inherently undermines academic freedom, limits creativity, and university administrators (and even professors) start to undervalue researcher interested in basic, curiosity-driven research programs.
+Commercialization inherently undermines academic freedom, limits creativity, and university administrators (and even professors) start to undervalue researchers interested in basic, curiosity-driven research programs.

 Entrepreneurialism becomes the pathetic substitute to getting a permanent academic job.
 Graduate students, post-docs, and contract faculty themselves are seen as hanging-around too long and not making maximal use of their degree.
-Jobs are not available in the academy.
-And, no one is hiring permanent researchers in research and development branches – all but closed since they outsourced the work to low-wage graduate student worker research “institutes” associated with universities.
+And because of cuts and casualization, quality jobs are not as available in the academy as they once were.
+And, in the private sector, few are hiring permanent researchers in research and development since the private sector outsourced the work to low-wage graduate student workers in research institutes.

 Building an opposition

-For change to happen, it will have to come from the student movement.
+Change can only come about if driven from within the student movement.
 It is the only structure within the University that has the capacity to:

 - Expose these issues to the broader academy and society.